zhaominyiz/RFDA-PyTorch/README.md

 1 Release RF and DSTA core code within one month after camera ready [Done]

-2 Release test code and models at five QP(coming soon!)
+2 Release test code and models at five QP(Oct.
+2021)

 3 Release train code (you know, in a mass )